Asabeneh/30-Days-Of-Python/day_014_files_and_safe_paths/practice/solutions.md

 # Solution route: Day 14

-Use this guide after attempting the [exercises](exercises.md).
+Use this guide after attempting the the numbered exercises in this lesson.
 It gives review checkpoints rather than a secret finished submission.
 Compare decisions, inputs, outputs, tests, and limitations for **Day 14: Files, Paths, and Safe Evidence Boundaries**.

 ## Review checkpoints